Angatar/tailwindcss/README.md

 ***"d3fk/tailwindcss:latest" and "d3fk/tailwindcss:stable" are both provided as multi-arch images.***

-*These multi-arch images will fit most of architectures:*
+*These multi-arch images will fit with the following architectures:*

 - *linux/amd64*
 - *linux/arm/v6*